Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 58 projects that could affect the region.
-Notable projects include Elridge, Mount Lindesay Highway upgrade from Johanna Street to South Street, Petbarn and Large Format Retail in Jimboomba, and Jimboomba Local Road Upgrades Stage 3.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 58 projects likely affecting the region.
+Notable initiatives include Elridge, Mount Lindesay Highway upgrade (Johanna Street to South Street), Petbarn and Large Format Retail in Jimboomba, and Jimboomba Local Road Upgrades Stage 3.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.